lee3206/truman/README.md

 Well, you need to place them into the database.
 Currently, nothing is in there.

-To fix this, go into docker.
-I'm sure there is another way to do this, but here is how I do it.

-First, download the Kitematic Docker visualizer.
-Then, click the EXEC button to create a CMD within the docker!
+To fix this, go into Docker.
+Move to the truman container called truman_web_1 and open a CLI (command line interface).

 From here, type

 ```
 node populate.js
 ```
+into the CLI.

 You should see some text scroll up about adding some actors and posts.
 These are drawn from the folder "final_data" in truman.
 If you decide to edit this data (You probably should to fit with your project) this is where you will go.